Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 Blog image

 • Type of Change: Updates are usually categorized.
-Common categories include feature updates, bug fixes, performance improvements, and security patches.
-This allows you to quickly scan for the types of changes that are most relevant to you.
+Common categories include feature updates, bug fixes, performance improvements, security patches, API releases, and deprecations.
+Anything labeled Action required or Deprecation should go straight to your developer or agency.

 • Description: Each update comes with a concise explanation of what was changed and why.
 These descriptions are written to be easily understood, even for non-technical users.

 • Actionable Insights: From an agency perspective, the key is to translate these descriptions into actionable steps.
-Huptech Web provides expert commentary on how these changes align with eCommerce best practices and how they can be leveraged through our services, such as custom app development or theme optimizations.
+Huptech Web provides expert commentary on how these changes align with eCommerce best practices and how they can be leveraged through our services, such as custom app development, theme optimizations, or migrations off deprecated surfaces.

 What’s New and Why It Matters for Your Store?

 While Shopify releases updates constantly, some have a more significant impact than others.
-Here are a few examples of recent changes that have been particularly important for merchants and developers.
+The two big launches that have reshaped the platform in the last twelve months are the Summer '25 "Horizons" Edition (released May 21, 2025) and the Winter '26 "RenAIssance" Edition (released late 2025 / early 2026).
+Together they shipped over 300 updates.
+Here are the changes that have been particularly important for merchants and developers.

 Blog image